About the author:

 Thank you for going through this tutorial with me, hope it was helpful and you like it!

-Find Syndicode on GitHub and explore the example of the app 🙂
+You can find Syndicode on GitHub and explore the example of the readymade app.